veillette/physics-book/contents/ch5Friction.md

 <div class="exercise" data-element-type="problem-exercises">
 <div class="problem" markdown="1">
-Consider the 65.0-kg ice skater being pushed by two others shown in [Figure](#eip-id1992243).
+Consider the 65.0-kg ice skater being pushed by two others shown in [Figure 6](#fig6).
 (a) Find the direction and magnitude of $$ \vb{F}_{\text{tot}} $$, the total force exerted on her by the others, given that the magnitudes $$ F_{1} $$ and $$ F_{2} $$ are 26.4 N and 18.6 N, respectively.